-The Athabascan, which are the largest sub-family, spread farther east across Canada.
+The Athabascans, which are spread farther east across Canada.
 "The People" - Dine'e - (now Navajo) diverged from this group about 700-1000 years ago.
-The first Athabascans arrived about 1350 AD in the Southwest.
+The first Athabascans arrived about 1350 CE in the Southwest.
 These Native-American societies flourished before the Spanish colonization of the Americas in the 16th century.
 We will explore the connection between certain New Mexican families and the Navajo and Apache.
 A short film will be shown that traces the history of these people.
 We will also discuss which families show the markers that are most identified with this ancient civilization.